DiviXe/Linux-tasks/h5-vaihtoehdot.md

 - En saanut yhteyttä Windows koneeseen.
 - Katsotaan error message. "salt-run jobs.lookup_jid 20230428145647047975"
 - Googlailun jälkeen kyseessä on vissiin versio ongelma.
+- Sain tiedon ihan eri asiaan liittyen sivulta https://stackoverflow.com/questions/74733591/centos-salt-minion-cant-connect-to-salt-master-on-debian-sign-in-attempt-fail, mutta kommentissa luki, että "3004.1 minions are not able to communicate with masters older than 3004.1.
+You must upgrade your masters before upgrading minions.
+The same applies to any minions newer than 3004.1" , josta päättelin, että kyseessä on versio ongelma.
 - "The error message you received seems to be related to the Salt event bus, specifically the jobs.lookup_jid function.
 This error is not likely to be caused by a version mismatch between your Windows PC and the other Salt minions."
 - Katsotaan saltin verio
 - Salt näyttää olevan versio 3002.6 tmasterilla, joten versio on paljon vanhempi.